Khoeckman/StorageManager/README.md

 # LocalStorageManager

-A lightweight wrapper for localStorage with caching, optional encryption, and custom storage support.
+A lightweight wrapper for Storage-like interfaces with caching, out-of-the-box encryption, and custom storage support.